The Connection Between Immigration and Taxes

 Significant penalties may apply if these forms are not filed.

-USCIS will not penalize a non-US citizen who works in the US without a work permit and files a joint US tax return.
-Therefore, it is almost always best to file a US tax return due to the requirements of both the IRS and USCIS.
+USCIS does not penalize a non-US citizen who works in the US without a work permit and files a US tax return.
+Therefore, it is almost always best to file a US tax return, even if you do not have a work permit, due to the requirements of both the IRS and USCIS.

 If a tax return was not filed because of a missing work permit (or any other reason), the return may be filed late.
 Penalties and interest may apply.
-For both tax purposes and immigration purposes, a late return is better than no return at all.
+Importantly, for both immigration and taxes, a late tax return is better than no tax return filed at all.

-If you or someone you know has a tax issue relating to immigration, filing tax returns for an individual or a business, or any other matter, please contact us at (678) 235-5460, or by email at Gary.Massey@masseyandcompanyCPA.com.
+If you or someone you know has an issue relating to immigration tax services, tax notices, an IRS audit or any other matter, please contact us at (678) 235-5460 or (773) 828-0551.
+Or, reach out to us by email at Gary.Massey@masseyandcompanyCPA.com.

 Massey and Company CPA is a boutique tax and accounting firm serving individuals and small businesses in Atlanta, Chicago and throughout the country.
 Our services include tax return preparation, tax planning for businesses and individuals, IRS tax problem resolution, IRS audits, sales tax, and small business accounting and bookkeeping.